Policy for removing named.conf options

 A configuration option that is a candidate for removal will be deprecated first.
 During this phase the option will still work, but we will be communicating to users that the option is going to be removed soon.
 A user that has deprecated options configured will see warnings in their logs and needs to take action to get rid of those log messages.
 The named-checkconf utility will also report that there are options included that are deprecated.

 Configuration options that are deprecated will be identified in the Release Note for the release they are deprecated in.
-A list of deprecated options will also be included as an appendix in the ARM and in the Knowledgebase article describing Significant features by Release.
+A list of deprecated options will also be included in the Knowledgebase article describing Significant features by Release.

 A user that has a removed option configured will be unable to start

 named because the configuration option is no longer supported.
 Configuration options that are removed from BIND 9 will be noted in the Release Note for the first version they are removed from.

 An option that is deprecated in one release will be removed from the code base in a successor stable/ESV release.
 For example, an option that has been marked as deprecated in 9.16 would be removed in the 9.17 development release (that will become the next stable/ESV branch, 9.18).